 ‘kira-kira’ is ‘to twinkle’, so ‘twinkle-twinkle little star’ in Japanese is ‘kira-kira boshi’.

-We might be familiar with ‘pika-pika’, which means ‘to shine’, because it is the sound that Pikachu makes in the Pokemon series.
+We might be familiar with ‘pika-pika’, which means ‘to shine’ or ‘to glitter’, because it’s the sound that Pikachu makes in the Pokemon series.